keyboard_arrow_up

 In response to the coronavirus (COVID-19) pandemic, Oriana House has implemented many procedures to ensure the health and safety of our clients, staff and their families, and the community, while continuing to provide essential treatment for substance use disorders and rehabilitative services.
 Individuals in need of residential or nonresidential services can be rest assured that Oriana House is providing them in a safe manner.

 As we continue to address the pandemic our response follows guidelines from the Centers for Disease Control and Prevention (CDC), the World Health Organization, The Ohio Department of Health, and other city, county, state and federal agencies.
-We will post updated information on this site.

 We appreciate everyone’s cooperation and assistance with these critically important matters.